GLmounika/GLmounika/README.md

-# Hello World! 👋
+# Hello World! 👋 🤖💻

 Welcome to my GitHub profile! 🚀

 ## 🌐 About Me

 Hey there!
-I'm [Your Name], a [Your Profession/Interests].
-I'm passionate about [Your Interests] and always eager to learn new things.
+I'm [GODAVARI LAKSHMI MOUNIKA], a [Student].
+I am passionate about [machine learning and web development] and always i want to  exploring new technology and learn new things.

 ## Currently ✨

 🔭 I'm currently working on [Project/Task]
 🌱 I'm currently learning [Technology/Subject]
-👯 I'm looking to collaborate on [Project/Idea]
-🤔 I'm looking for help with [Problem/Challenge]
 💬 Ask me about [Topic/Interest]
 📫 How to reach me: [Your Email/Website/Contact Info]
 😄 Pronouns: [Your Pronouns]